 You also have the option to cook Bisquick taco balls 2 other ways.
 Below will explain in the oven, fried would involve oil until they reach a golden brown coating.
 You could also make Meatballs in Air Fryer without any oil and a really crispy outside if you just want a few at a time.
 They are all wonderful.

 If making in large batches I would set my slow cooker to warm.
 That way they can stay warm for hours with a paper towel set under the lid to absorb the moisture.
-Serve up with our grape jelly and chili sauce meatballs is a really nice duo
+Your guests can pop one in their mouth while they visit and will surely ask you for the recipe.

 You want to start with some raw ground beef or pork sausage works too.
 If you want to make these spicy use Jimmy Dean hot variety or half and half for a little heat.